CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

-## Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration
+## Exercise 2: Using Azure Database Migration, migrate MongoDB to Cosmos DB

 **Duration**: 30 Minutes

-In this exercise, you will be migrating you on-prem mongodb database to Azure cosmos db using Azure database migration.
+In this exercise, you will be migrating your on-premises MongoDB database to Azure CosmosDB using Azure database migration.
+Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

-### Task 1: Seed the data into on-prem mongo db
+### Task 1: Seed the data into the on-premises MongoDB

 1. While connected to you Linux VM, you will be setting up the docker network in the next steps.